 Stepper Motor Mounting

 You’re really making your way along, celebrate with a friend and a cold drink!!
-Look back to the yellow bag and grab the 35mm spacers, M5-50mm bolts, and nylon washers and also grab the NEMA 23 stepper motors out of the motor box.
-You’ll be inserting four M5-50mm bolts into the four holes on each motor, alongside an aluminum spacer and a nylon washer.
+Look back to the yellow bag and grab the 35mm spacers, M5-50mm bolts and also grab the NEMA 23 stepper motors out of the motor box.
+You’ll be inserting four M5-50mm bolts into the four holes on each motor along side the aluminum spacer.
 These assemblies will attach to each axis of the machine.
+Note: Earlier versions of the LongMill shipped with Nylon washers.
+If your machine has these washers, install the washers between the 35mm spacer and the metal gantry plates and feet.

 For both Y-axes, position a motor assembly at the back foot making sure the motor wire faces down.
 Slide the motor shaft into the coupler, then tighten all four M5-50mm screws into the foot.
 Once the motor is secure, tighten the set screw on the motor side of the coupler (pictured).